-A good pony club mount is a precious commodity and they often require special care to keep them fit, healthy and active for as many years as possible.
+A good Pony Club mount is a precious commodity and they often require special care to keep them fit, healthy and active for as many years as possible.
 Sound nutrition should form the basis of this care.
 Pony Club mounts are also carrying an even more precious load, your children; and in this respect, temperament is everything.
-The following article gives you some tips on how to keep your Pony Club mounts healthy and calm without costing yourself a fortune.
+The following article gives you some tips on how to feed your Pony Club mount to keep them healthy and calm without costing yourself a fortune.

 Tip #1 – Base the diet on forage

 Diets that are based on good quality hay or pasture have many advantages.
 They keep horses calm, healthy and content, they are cost effective and they reduce the risk of major diseases like colic.
 As a rule your Pony Club mount should be fed a minimum of 2 kg/100 kg of bodyweight/day of hay or given free access to pasture (provided excess weight isn’t an issue).